 Rock Center Program for Journalists: A Primer in Corporate Governance

-This program brings together a group of Media Fellows, selected from leading writers in business and finance, to attend an educational and networking event in New York City.
+This program brings together a group of Media Fellows, selected from leading writers in business and finance, to attend an educational and networking event in New York City or on the Stanford campus.
 The program focuses on corporate governance fundamentals, financial services reform, executive compensation, succession planning, corporate finance, and accounting.Learn More